adambard/learnxinyminutes-docs/rust.html.markdown

 model with regular releases every six weeks.
 Rust 1.1 beta was made available at the same time of the release of Rust 1.0.

-Although Rust is a relatively low-level language, Rust has some functional concepts that are generally found in higher-level languages.
+Although Rust is a relatively low-level language, it has some functional concepts that are generally found in higher-level languages.
 This makes Rust not only fast, but also easy and efficient to code in.